→ 32084 time and tenses, zatR zAnac, anaDuh

 Back to types of affixes .

-Headline, valid for all replacements of root affixes down to chapter 3.3 below.
+headline, valid for all replacements of root affixes down to chapter 3.3 below.

 Example.